LaBEQ-main/qiskit/README.md

 # qiskit
-Qiskit projects will be uploaded here!
+Qiskit related content should be uploaded here.